zhiyelee/mdserver/README.md

 * stylesheet

-    you can edit the `.mdserver/base.css` to specify your prefered style.
+    you can edit the `.mdserver/custom.css` in serverd dir to custom style.
 * template

     you can also allowed to edit the `.mdserver/template.html`,which is the base template the server form the page.